katmore/napkin-notes/topics/science/scientific-rigor.md

 But such terminology can also smuggle assumptions into reasoning.

-"Convergent evolution" is a particularly interesting example because similarity isn't simply sitting in nature waiting to be counted.
+"Convergent evolution" is a particularly interesting example because similarity is not simply sitting in nature waiting to be counted.
 We must specify **the dimension along which two things count as similar**.

 Eyes can be convergent at one level while profoundly different at another.